The NEOS Server offers Deterministic Equivalent

 multi-stage LP, MIP, QCP, NLP and MINLP stochastic programming models.
 More

 The user must submit a model in GAMS

-format to solve a DE problem.
+format to solve an optimization problem.
 For security purposes, the model

 submitted must adhere to the following conventions: